-Sequin Skirt
+Sequin Skirt + Shirt

 Sequin Skirt at the Christmas Party?
 Groundbreaking.
 But let’s be honest: we’re not here to reinvent the holiday wheel, we’re here to sharpen it.
-And the Runway to Office report left no room for debate: sequins remain the most reliable way to “festivize” (yes, we’re coining that word) the corporate end-of-year ecosystem.
+And the Trend Brief left no room for debate: sequins remain the most reliable way to “festivize” (yes, we’re coining that word) the corporate end-of-year ecosystem.
 FW25 (from left above: Elie Saab, Elisabetta Franchi, and then Fendi first from right) and beyond (second from right: Chanel PF2026) recast them not as disco relics but as a polished, intentional surface — one that can hold its own under fluorescent lighting and a Q4 budget reviews.
 From oxblood paillettes to glacial metallics, the runways treated sequins with discipline, softness, and grown-up sophistication.
 Translation: still sparkly, but with a point of view.
 They’re officially sanctioned for work-adjacent festivities, provided you resist the gravitational pull toward chaos.
 Because — and here’s the plot twist — there is a very limited number of ways that a sequin skirt reads truly elevated and not like a mall-grade tinsel garland.
 These flatlays pick up exactly where the report left off: translating the season’s high-shine mood into office-appropriate festive looks.
 Each outfit keeps the sparkle controlled and intentional, pairing sequin pencil skirts with sharp tailoring, tonal knits, and quietly luxurious accessories — proving that holiday dressing can be both editorial, modern and entirely boardroom-ready.

 • Crisp Authority.
 The light pink shirt cuts through the richness of the sequins, creating a controlled, polished look.
 Perfect for office cocktails where you want elegance without theatrics.